cryptoadvance/specter-desktop/docs/faq.md

 Absolutely, as well as any other DIY bitcoin full, or pruned, node!

 Currently Raspiblitz (https://github.com/rootzoll/raspiblitz), has explicit support and you can automatically install it as bonus-software.
-Also [umbrel](https://getumbrel.com/) has it in the app-store.
+Also [umbrel](https://getumbrel.com/) has it in the app store.
 Mynode has it on Mynode [premium](https://mynodebtc.com/products/premium).
 Start9 has it [as well](https://start9labs.medium.com/new-service-specter-ba89f50f27c5).
-There are differences mainly on update-policy and update-frequency.
+There are differences mainly on update policy and frequency.

 ### *Can I use Tor?*